 Examination Request Form (request for a comprehensive examination) from the Ph.D. / M.S. office, complete the form and return it to the Ph.D. / M.S. office.
 The Ph.D. / M.S. office will obtain the Ph.D.
 Director's signature on behalf of the student.
 This must be done three weeks in advance of the proposed date for the oral comprehensive examination one week for processing at Smeal plus time for interoffice mail delivery so that the form arrives at the Graduate School no later than two weeks prior to the exam to comply with Graduate School rules. - The Ph.D.
 Director will certify on Form H/K that English competency expectations and language requirements have been met.
 Therefore, the student will not be allowed to take the comprehensive examination until Form B: English Standards Requirements has been completed and submitted to the Ph.D./M.S. office. - At the time the comprehensive examination is taken, regardless of whether the comprehensive examination is strictly oral or written and oral, the student must be in good academic standing.
 Additionally, the student must be in registered status for the semester in which the examination is held. - 3) Once approved, Form H/K will be forwarded to the Graduate School.
 The Graduate School will review the student's academic record and current official doctoral committee membership.
 If all is in order, the Graduate School will send the official comprehensive examination paperwork to the Ph.D. / M.S. office so it may be forwarded to the student's doctoral chair.
-The Ph.D. / M.S. office is responsible for disseminating the memo announcing the official examination to the doctoral committee members. - The (entire) committee will prepare and administer the examination, and evaluate the candidate's performance on the examination.
-At least three members of the doctoral committee (including the thesis adviser or chair) must be physically present at an oral comprehensive and at the final oral dissertation examination.
-The graduate student must also be physically present at the exam.
-(Thus, for a five-person committee, two could participate via distance.)
-No more than one member may participate via telephone; a second member could participate via PicTel or Skype.
-If a member of the committee needs to participate remotely, notify the Ph.D. / M.S. office at the time the exam form is submitted (three weeks prior to the date of the exam or as soon as possible thereafter) and the Ph.D. / M.S. office will prepare a memo for submission to the Graduate School to request the exemption.
+The Ph.D. / M.S. office is responsible for disseminating the memo announcing the official examination to the doctoral committee members. - 4) The (entire) committee will prepare and administer the examination, and evaluate the candidate's performance on the examination.
+The comprehensive examination may be held fully in-person or with partial remote participation.
+The student, adviser, and Ph.D.
+Committee Chair/Co-Chairs must be physically present for the examination.
+Other members of the Ph.D. committee may participate remotely with the agreement of the student and adviser. - If the student, adviser, and/or committee chair/co-chair is not able to participate in-person due to extenuating circumstances, the Graduate Program Head may approve at their discretion the remote participation of one or more individuals or approve a fully remote examination.
+If the Graduate Program Head does not approve the request for remote participation, either the student or adviser may appeal to the Senior Associate Dean.